Hat tip to Pharyngula for this sprinkling of spice.

 ...a woman who gets drunk and goes to a man's bedroom deserves no more sympathy or understanding from society than the man who leaves his unlocked car running with the key in the ignition or the woman who leaves her purse unattended on a public park bench.

 Rather more indicative of the kind of reasoning which feminists are usually ascribed by those opposed to and ignorant of feminism.
 Are all men obviously potential rapists and women 'stupid' for trusting any of them at times of personal vulnerability?
-Is Vox Day, in short, a shrieking,
+Is Vox Day, in short, a shrieking, anti male feminazi?

 I agree with the notion that people can engage in risky behaviour and that there is the potential for someone to take advantage of it.
 I do think that we should take better care of ourselves and that we have some responsibility for our own well being, as Vox does.
 I am pleased that he does not think this removes the culpability of the person who takes advantage one iota.

 However, I think it is ridiculous to suggest that this somehow means that the victim of malfeasance is undeserving of pity or sympathy.
 There are ways to minimise the risk to one's self, but to what extent we should protect ourselves is rarely blatant or clear cut.
-Should we all avoid going outside at all for fear of rape or sexual assault, obtain a rape alarm, learn self
+Should we all avoid going outside at all for fear of rape or sexual assault, obtain a rape alarm, learn self defense?
+Do we refrain from placing trust in friends of ours whose sexual orientation would suggest us as possible sexual partners, and therefore possible rape victims, as Paglia and Vox outright argue?

 Whether a given action is a 'stupid' risk or one of the thousand ordinary ones we take daily is generally far more obvious with hindsight, and rather more difficult to uncover through the filter of inebriation.
 I find it incredibly difficult to condemn an individual for trusting another human being to refrain from bloody raping them, particularly if the individual is one they know fairly well, as is the case with date rape.
-The assumption of no
+The assumption of no rape should be a reasonable one, even in the dark and sinister world of a woman flirting with a man.

 (I use the term "genuine rape" because most so-called "date rape" is not rape nor a crime of any kind, because he said-she said is no basis for a system of justice.